andreasmang/claire/README.txt

 ./bin/runcoldreg -advanced

-You can also find a list of the available options for the binary in doc/help.txt and advanced-help.txt.
+You can also find a list of the available options for the binary in doc/help.txt and doc/advanced-help.txt.

 3) Advanced Instructions